-Many smaller carriers, that also have great ratings, will offer the same Plan N that the well-known carriers offer, but at a much lower premium.
+Many smaller carriers that have high ratings will offer the same Plan N that the well-known carriers offer, but at a much lower premium.

 Alternative Medigap Insurance Plans Comparable to Plan N

-If you’re comfortable with paying a higher monthly premium in order to get lower out of pocket costs, there are a few other plans that may be of interest to you.
-This includes Plan G & Plan F.
+If you’re comfortable with paying a higher monthly premium to get lower out of pocket costs, there are a few other plans that may be of interest to you.
+Including, Plan G & Plan F.

 The only out of pocket costs left up to the beneficiary to pay when enrolled in Plan G is the Part B deductible.

 Plan F will cover your Part B deductible, leaving you with zero out of pocket costs.
 However, this plan is considered a first-dollar coverage plan.
 All first-dollar coverage plans are going away to beneficiaries who become eligible for Medicare after 2020.

 Plan N insurance will cover any leftover out of pocket costs for medications that are administrated during a hospital stay or at the doctor’s office.
 Medigap Plans do not provide coverage for prescriptions you fill at your local pharmacy and administer yourself.
 Part D can provide you with adequate coverage of drugs.

 Medigap Plans do not include coverage for routine dental, vision, or hearing services.
 There are stand-alone plans that can be added as a supplement to Plan N to fill in these gaps in coverage.